SIBO Testing

 What is SIBO testing?

 Small Intestinal Bacterial Overgrowth (SIBO) occurs when there is an increase in the overall bacterial population in the small intestine (the duodenum).
-It causes unpleasant gastric symptoms such as diarrhoea, constipation, nausea, bloating, discomfort after eating and abdominal pain.

 A diagnosis of SIBO requires testing to check bacterial overgrowth within the small intestine.
-The most frequently used methods of diagnosis are:
+The most frequently used methods of diagnosis are.

 Get In Touch